 Are Your Medical Records Really Yours?

 Other courts have found there cannot be a claim of negligence per se under HIPAA for disclosure of medical records.
 Fanean v.
 Rite Aid Corp. of Del.
 Inc., 984 A.2d 812, 817 (Del.
 Super.
 Ct.
 2009).
 Because there is no separate action under HIPAA, any claim premised by negligence per se under HIPAA is dismissed.
 Id.
-Pennsylvania court determined even HIPAA regulations applied to patient’s medical provider, and that provider violated those regulations by providing patient’s supervisor with information, HIPAA’s purpose was to protect interest of general public.
+Pennsylvania court determined even HIPAA regulations applied to the patient’s medical provider, and that provider violated those regulations by providing the patient’s supervisor with information, HIPAA’s purpose was to protect the interests of general public.
 Rudern v.
 Pequea Valley School Dist., 790 F. Supp.
 2d 377, 403 (E.D.
 Penn.
 2011).
-HIPAA could not form statutory basis for teacher’s negligence per se claim against provider under Pennsylvania law.
+HIPAA could not form a statutory basis for the teacher’s negligence per se claim against the provider under Pennsylvania law.
 Id.

 When a covered entity made unauthorized disclosures of the plaintiff’s medical records, HIPAA was referenced in order to establish the standard of care to adjudge whether the defendant’s acts were negligent.
 Id.
 Failure to comply with HIPAA is not sufficient to demonstrate failure to comply with the standard of care.
 However, failing to comply with HIPAA can be evidence of not complying with the standard of care.
 HIPAA cannot be used to find a private cause of action, but HIPAA can be used to establish the legal duty of care.
 Id.